cloud-platforms-streaming/streaming-docs/README.md

 We maintain an externally facing Google Calendar that can be shared freely and subscribed to at: https://red.ht/streamcal

-This calendar is managed by openshift.tv Executive Producers, Producers, and those involved with marketing events in the calendar.
+This calendar is managed by Red Hat Livestreaming Executive Producers, Producers, and those involved with marketing events in the calendar.
 No other individuals should be granted access as this is a public facing asset for the business.

 Executive Producers will be able to "Make changes and manage sharing" while Producers will have their permissions set to "Make changes to events" so that better security controls are in place on this resource.